 - Second, Getting familiar with your own anatomy by means of masturbation can give you a clear idea of what gives you pleasure and it will be easier and less awkward for you to enjoy your time when you actually perform the deed.
 Moreover, it’s quite natural to have some questions and concerns given that it’s your first time.
 So, talk to your partner and together, you can take all the necessary precautions and set a rhythm that suits both of you.

-Second, when it’s your first time, it’s advisable that you take it slow, thereby giving your muscles some time to adjust and relax.
+- Third, when it’s your first time, it’s advisable that you take it slow, thereby giving your muscles some time to adjust and relax.
 One of the reasons people are quite disappointed after their first experience is because of the expectations they have from watching all the porn, which makes them think that sex should feel a particular way.
-So, you can start by setting realistic expectations.
+Do you think porn culture can affect women?
+You need to start by setting realistic expectations.

 Another thing that you should be careful about while using condoms is that bacteria from a used condom or semen can move up your urinary tract, thereby causing urinary tract infection.
 They can also accumulate near your vagina and cause a yeast infection or worse, a sexually transmitted disease (STD).

 Therefore, keep in mind that sexual acts are always performed between two consenting adults and until you are not sure that your partner wants it as much as you or vice versa, don’t give in to the urge.
 A lack of sex education in our country has deprived most of us about the knowledge that we need the most.